QuanjianSong/AutoMetrics/README.md

 ## News
 <pre style="white-space: pre-wrap;">
 • 🔥 The code of AutoMetrics has been released.
-It is based on <a href="https://github.com/QuanjianSong/T2I-Metrics">T2I-Metrics</a>.
+It extends the capabilities of <a href="https://github.com/QuanjianSong/T2I-Metrics">T2I-Metrics</a>.
 </pre>

 ## 0. Project Introduction